 - In pre-menopausal women, the thickness is less helpful due to cyclical change and the overlap between normal proliferative endometrium and hyperplasia.
 Ultrasound may be used to identify structural abnormalities such as polyps, and endometrial thickness below 7 mm is unlikely to represent hyperplasia.

-Suspected cancer guidelines from the National Institute for Health and Care Excellence (NICE) advise referral under the two-week wait system for women over the age of 55 years with postmenopausal bleeding.
+Suspected cancer guidelines from NICE advise referral under the two-week wait system for women over the age of 55 years with postmenopausal bleeding.

 Management of hyperplasia without atypia